sharktacos/OpenColorIO-configs/docs/VFXpulls.md

 > "On set, LUTs can be used, either in-camera   or in an external LUT box, that preview the base look in an ACES-based pipeline.
 These are available for [download at ACESCentral.com](https://community.acescentral.com/t/luts-that-emulate-the-aces-workflow/1334).
 Even  without  a  dedicated  ACES  LUT,  if  the  default  Rec.
 709  output  from  most cameras  is  used  for  on-set  monitoring,  it  is  similar  enough  to  the  look  of  ACES-based  content  that surprises   are   unlikely   when   ACES   is   used   in   post-production   (although   testing   is   strongly recommended)."

+This above "low budget approach" let's you apply the appropriate LUT in camera, and see it through ACES on a standard Rec.709 monitor.
+(The LUTs come in two versions: standard ACES Output Transform, and a low contrast version.
+The low contrast version is the same as the [Neutral Look](tonemap.md) in this OCIO config.)

 ## Dailies & Editorial